 The last command I want to discuss is a very powerful command, Include File.
-If you have a very large document too large for your memory, like a book, just make each chapter a separate file to disk with names like CHAP1, CHAP2, CHAP3, etc. Then make another master document that has all the formatting commands for page length, margins, headers, and each chapter listed in an Include File (.IF) command like so
+If you have a very large document too large for your memory, like a book, just make each chapter a separate file to disk with names like CHAP1, CHAP2, CHAP3, etc. Then make another master document that has all the formatting commands for page length, margins, headers, and each chapter listed in an Include File (.IF) command like so etc. The beauty of this is you do not have to do give any formatting caommands with each document it is done with the master document which is the only document that is called when the file name is called for in the formatter.
+The entire document will be printed out formated and in the sequence asked for in the master file.
+You are only limited by the number of disks that you have.
+Is that not powerful and terrific!

 .PL 60<enter>

 .RM 70<enter>

 .LM 10<enter>

 .FI<enter>

 .AD<enter>

-.HEananahanananananananana'K enter>
+.HE^^^^^^Center>

 .IF DSK2.CHAP1<enter>

 .IF DSK2.CHAP2<enter>